zerospiel/docs/docs/user-create-service.md

 # Deploy Services to a Managed Cluster

-AT its heart, everything in k0rdent is based on templates that help define Kubernetes objects.
+At its heart, everything in k0rdent is based on templates that help define Kubernetes objects.
 For clusters, these are `ClusterTemplate`s.
 For applications and services, these are `ServiceTemplate`s.

 ## Understanding `ServiceTemplate`s

 `ServiceTemplate`s are meant to let k0rdent know where to find a Helm chart with instructions for installing an application.
 In many cases, these charts will be in a private repository.
-For example, consider this template for installing the Nginx Ingress:
+For example, consider this template for installing Nginx Ingress:

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1